-The United Nations Division for Sustainable Development (UNDSD) currently promotes the implementation of the internationally agreed Sustainability Development Goals (SDGs).
+The United Nations Sustainable Development Goals (SDGs) have ushered in a new era of sustainable development objectives to tackle the world’s most pressing problems.
 In September 2015, the heads of state of 193 countries adopted the 17 SDGs included in the 2030 Agenda for Sustainable Development.
 The SDGs are not legally binding, but governments are expected to take ownership and establish national frameworks for their achievement.
-The SDGs are a follow-up of the Millennium Development Goals, UN SDGs with a view to ending poverty, protecting the planet, and ensuring prosperity for all.
+The SDGs are a follow-up of the Millennium Development Goals.

 Each SDG is accompanied by a set of targets for 2030, and everyone should play their part in achieving them.
-Depending on the sector and the type and scale of organisation, this will translate into different initiatives and actions.
-In some sectors, such as energy and agriculture, there are obvious areas of alignment, but in fact any organisation can make a clear and credible contribution to all SDGs by applying The Natural Step approach.
+We know that the SDGs cannot be achieved without business, and business cannot thrive long-term without the SDGs.
+Therefore, the United Nations have recently initiated the world’s largest corporate sustainability initiative, United Nations Global Compact (UNGC).
+Depending on the sector, type and scale of organisation, this will translate into different initiatives and actions.
+In fact, any organisation can make a clear and credible contribution to the SDGs by applying The Natural Step approach.
 By doing so, organisations can be sure they are helping, and in no way hindering, progress towards the UN SDGs.

 The SDG’s in Detail